ArthurG/Kijiji-Repost-Headless/README.md

 To delete one ads:

-`python KijijiCmd.py delete (adId) -u (username) -p (password)`
+`python KijijiCmd.py -u (username) -p (password) delete (adId)`

-There are also interfaces for posting an ad from a folder:
+Alternatively, there are also interfaces for posting/reposting an ad from a folder.
+This makes it so you are not required to enter your username/password and may also be helpful if you choose to have multiple Kijiji accounts.
+Inside your folder, include ALL photos, `item.inf`, and `login.inf`. login.inf is as follows:
+`username
+password
+`

+To post from folder:
+`python KijijiCmd.py folder (folderName)`
+To repost from folder:
-`python KijijiCmd.py postFolder (folderName)`
+`python KijijiCmd.py repostFolder (folderName)`

-Inside your folder, be sure to include all photos that you wish to upload as well, item.inf, login.inf (username + password on separate lines) and your photos

 ##Issues
 This project is still in the works, there are likely bugs and problems.
-Please open a **GitHub issue** if you discover anything I should know.
+Please open a **GitHub issue** if you discover anything I should fix.
 I will be glad to help!

 ##TODO
 - Error handling